bilalshabbir31/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-In this Project we can classify whether News is fake or not
+In this Project we can classify whether News is fake or not by using NLP Techniques